Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   * Fixed wildlife cameras effect not working
   * Made camera copy loadout, giving the captured guys the stage variants
   * Made camera copy previous elite effect
+  * Jellied soles now stores the damage you would have taken and you use it in your next attack

 * v1.5.5 Mod Changes :
   * Exposed the void pairings as a config value